Overview

 Vocabularies in knowledge graphs

-Thought of as an interconnected system of data classes, a knowledge graphs may involve vocabularies as an additional class that will connect with some or all other classes.
-In a knowledge graph, a vocabulary concept can be modelled as just another class.
+Thought of as an interconnected system of data classes, a knowledge graph may include vocabularies as additional classes that connect with some or all other classes.
+In a knowledge graph, a vocabulary concept can be modelled as just another class instance.

 One function that vocabularies serve is to supplement and fill semantic gaps in data relations.
 In the example below, classes A, B an C are each related to each other in some way.
 Class D is not related to other classes.
 A concept from a vocabulary is also included, and has relationships to classes A, B and C.